learn-co-students/rails-assessment-v-000/note.md

   -time slots should probably have a description -change all available to scope method
-  -make sure all params strong[User_time_slots, sessions] -make sure not creating junk user_time_slots when not selected -check what happens when unknown user tries to log in -move timeslots out of profile
+  -make sure all params strong[User_time_slots, sessions] -move timeslots out of profile
   -set up navigation in layout
   -delete not working on nested route